 - 1. To ensure full compliance by the vendor; - 2.
 To develop documentation for future evaluation of the vendor's performance.
-The early detection of possible delivery delays will provide the City with a greater opportunity for resolving the problem and for developing satisfactory alternatives.
+The early detection of possible delivery delays will provide the City with a greater opportunity to resolve the problem and develop satisfactory alternatives.
 The initial follow-up action would be to reaffirm the delivery schedule and to establish proper liaison with the seller's representative.
-If delivery problems do develop, there are certain techniques that may be used to help solve them: - a) Initiate contact with the salesman for assistance through email, telephone, fax, or mail.
+If delivery problems do develop, certain techniques may be used to help solve them: - Initiate contact with the salesman for assistance through email, telephone, fax, or mail.
 Do not hesitate to ask for the supervisor if no assistance is being given; - b) Contact the vendor in person when possible.
-This might help solve the problem and will assist in verifying any reasons for the delay; and - c) As a last option, cancel the contract for non-performance. - B. DELINQUENT DELIVERIES: When follow-up efforts have failed, and the deliveries have become delinquent, one of two actions must be taken: - 1.
+This might help solve the problem and will assist in verifying any reasons for the delay; and - c) As a last option, cancel the contract for non-performance. - B. DELINQUENT DELIVERIES.
+When follow-up efforts have failed, and the deliveries have become delinquent, one of two actions must be taken: - 1.
 Authorize additional time for delivery; or - 2.
 Cancel and order from other sources.

-In making the decision as to which of these actions shall be taken, several factors must be considered:
+In deciding as to which of these actions shall be taken, several factors must be considered:

-- a) Needs and requirements of the City: - b) Agreements with the vendor; - c) Availability of the items and cost from other sources; and - d) The time it would take for delivery if reordered from another source.
+- a) Needs and requirements of the City; - b) Agreements with the vendor; - c) Availability of the items and cost from other sources; and - d) The time it would take for delivery if reordered from another source.